mkht/PSOpenAI/Docs/Start-ThreadRun.md

 Position: Named
 ```

-### -UseRetrieval
+### -UseFileSearch
-Override whether the retrieval tool enable or not.
+Override whether the file_search tool enable or not.

 ```yaml
 Type: SwitchParameter